 I said to them, ‘Help me!’
-They looked down at me horrified I had spoken.
+They stared at me horrified I had spoken.
 Like I was an alien.
 I couldn’t understand what they were thinking!
 They knew I was alive!
 They should have gone to get help.”

-“One knelt down close but not close enough that I could reach for him, and examined my wound.
-I looked at him and felt I might pass out at any moment.
-He knew I was looking at him too but he wouldn’t look me in the eye.
+“One knelt close but not close enough that I could reach for him, and examined my wound.
+He refused to look me in the eye.
 I think that’s why they were so scared when I talked to them.
 They didn’t want to hear from me.
-They didn’t want to look at me as a person.
+They didn’t want to see me as a person.
 ‘Please!’
 I begged.”

-“The man looking at me stood up and said very calmly, ‘He’s not going to make it.’
-One of the other guys looked much more worried, ‘What do we do then?
+“The man examining me stood and said calmly to the others, ‘He’s not going to make it.’
+One of the other guys lost it, ‘What do we do then?
 We’ll go to jail!’” he complained.

 John took another long drag, shook his head and blew the smoke out through his nose.
-“I knew then I would die.
+“I knew then I’d die.
 They worried about themselves too much.
-I’m sure they were drinking.
-At least one of them would have gone to jail for shooting me and I probably would have pressed charges even if he did save me, but the others did not need to go along with it.
-They weren’t the ones who shot me.
-I never thought they meant to shoot me.
-It was an accident.
-At the worst the one guy might have served six months in jail and the others, nothing probably would have happened to them except for a fine for hunting while drinking if there is such a thing!
+I’m sure they had been drinking.
+At least one of them would get jail time for shooting me and I’d probably pressed charges even if he did save me, but the others did not need to go along with it.
+They didn’t shoot me.
+I never thought they meant to shoot me!
+At the worst the one guy might have served six months in jail and the others, probably nothing except a fine for hunting while drinking if there is such a thing!
 Instead they all band together and let me die!”
-John exclaimed in disbelief.

 “They didn’t argue or discuss it.
 They all had one mind.
 One guy held all the shotguns while the other two grabbed my ankles and dragged me through the woods.
 I tried to grab a tree, but they gave me a clean jerk and I had to let go because of the pain in my side.
 After that I couldn’t do anything else.
-I was losing a lot of blood and growing weak but I stayed conscious the whole way they scraped me across the floor of these woods.”
+Blood poured out of me and I grew weaker but I stayed conscious the whole way they scraped me across the floor of these woods.”

 He toked on his cigarette again.
 “I thought of Doris.
 I would never see her again and she would never see me.
 We had a fight before I ran into the woods.
 Not a major fight but a spat nonetheless.
 I didn’t want me storming into the woods angry to be the last memory she had of me.
 What would she think when I didn’t come back?
-I started to cry while they dragged me,” he stated with slight disbelief as though crying was an act he did rarely.
-“I’m sure they thought it was the wound but it was because of Doris.
-I knew she would be heartbroken.”
+I started to cry while they dragged me,” he stated with slight disbelief as though crying was an act he seldom did.
+“I’m sure they thought my wound caused it but I cried because of Doris.
+I knew she’d be heartbroken.”

-“They dragged me for many minutes and the one carrying the guns lit up a cigarette as though he were out for a casual walk with his dog.
-I could smell the smoke in the air.
-My eyes went dark.
-I couldn’t see anything but I was still awake and then finally I heard them walking through the water and I knew we were at the pond.”
+“They dragged me for ten or fifteen minutes and the one carrying the guns lit a cigarette like he was on a stroll with his dog.
+I smelled the smoke in the air.
+My eyes went dark but I didn’t lose consciousness.
+Finally, I heard them splashing through water and I knew we had reached the pond.”

 John mashed his cigarette against the tree again and pulled out another.
 This time he did not bother to examine the pack.
 “They shoved bricks down my pants which of course didn’t feel good on top of the hole I already had in my side.
-I don’t know where they got bricks from.
+I don’t know where they found bricks.
 Maybe they found them in the woods.
 I don’t know.
 They then dragged me deep into the pond and pushed me under.
 I had no fight in me.
-I could barely move as I sank to the bottom.
+I barely moved as I sank to the bottom.
 I remember for a split second lying there in the mud.
-Everything was cold and black and silent.
+I saw nothing and I shivered.
 I held my breath.
-There was no point to it but I guess I couldn’t let go that easily.
+No point to it but I guess I couldn’t quit.
 I didn’t last more than five seconds I think.
 A long five seconds.”

-He looked over at his house.
 “Each time I appeared here I thought it was a dream, my death that is but it’s not is it?
 I just keep dying.
 I’m here at the woods’ edge long enough to see my beautiful wife.
 Long enough to remember how much I love her, and then I go into the woods to die.
-I don’t think it would be as painful if I didn’t see her each time but I suppose I have no control over it.”
+Be less painful if I didn’t see her each time but I suppose I have no control over it.”

 “I know who they are too!
 I dare them to wander through these woods again!”

-Barnaby thought about the hunting bluff and wondered if the men who owned it killed him.
-Since it happened so long ago, whoever did it might either be dead or were young at the time if they were yet alive.
+Levi thought about the hunting bluff and wondered if the men who owned it killed John.
+Since it happened so long ago, whoever did it might either be dead now.

-He also wondered why John Callis did not scare the other hunters who came through the woods since clearly they still hunted.
+He also pondered why John Callis did not scare the other hunters who came through the woods since clearly they still hunted.

 “How often do you re-appear if you don’t mind me asking?”
-Barnaby asked.
+Levi asked.

-Barnaby felt for the ghost.
-He was confused and couldn’t comprehend how long he had wandered through the woods though he realized it was longer than he suspected.
-He wondered where he went in between appearances.
+Levi felt for the ghost.
+He was confused and couldn’t comprehend how long he had wandered through the woods though he realized he had wandered longer than he suspected.
+He contemplated to where he disappeared in between appearances.
 Where did any of them go?
-They were not in the woods every evening.
-Doris said a year had passed once before she saw again the ghost walking down her road.
-Missing one or two of his appearances if she wasn’t paying attention was conceivable but clearly he didn’t appear every night.
+They did not appear every evening.
+Doris said a year had passed before she saw again the ghost walking down her road.
+Missing one or two of his appearances was conceivable but clearly he didn’t appear every night.
 Where then did their spirits reside and what prompted them to resurface?
-Before he could pose the question, James started with his own.
+Before he posed the question, James started with his own.

 “How did you end up here?”

-“I came into the woods because I heard there were ghosts,” Barnaby answered awkwardly.
-He suddenly felt uncomfortable saying the word “ghost” in front of a ghost for fear there might be a more politically correct term for describing someone in such a state.
-Everyone was so sensitive in this day.
+“I came into the woods because I heard about the ghosts.”
+He suddenly felt uncomfortable saying the word “ghost” in front of a ghost for fear there might be a less offensive term for describing someone in such a state.
+People were so sensitive in this day.

 “How did you die though?”
 John asked.

-Barnaby blinked and answered with almost a dash of apology as though he were ashamed to be alive, “I’m not dead.
+Levi blinked and answered with a dash of apology as though ashamed to be alive, “I’m not dead.
 I came into the woods earlier in the evening and …”

 “And what?” the ghost interrupted, “you were going to leave by crossing to the other side.
-It seems to me I had the same notion fifty or sixty times myself, but I always seem to come back here and then I’m killed and thrown into the pond.”
+I’ve had the same notion fifty or sixty times myself, but I always seem to end up here to be killed and thrown into the pond.”

 “You don’t remember dying do you?”